somewheresy/tactile-mix/README.md

 ### Prerequisites
 Required Software

-Unity 2018.2 was used for the development of this project.
-Later versions of Unity are not supported.
+Unity v2018.2 was used for the development of this project.
+Later versions of Unity are untested.

 You can download Unity [here](https://unity3d.com/get-unity/download).